 Editor in small Iowa town wins editorial writing Pulitzer

-A small-town Iowa newspaper editorial writer has won the Pulitzer Prize for taking on powerful agricultural organizations after a water utility sued the paper's home county and two others over farm pollution.
-Art Cullen, who owns the Storm Lake Times with his brother John, says his editorials were about government transparency.
+A small-town Iowa newspaper editorial writer won the Pulitzer Prize on Monday for taking on powerful agricultural organizations after a water utility sued the paper's home county and two others over farm pollution.
+Art Cullen, who owns the Storm Lake Times with his brother John, acknowledged it wasn't easy taking on agriculture in a state like Iowa where you see hundreds of miles of farm fields in every direction.

 Add your comments below